kjhass/PublicKB/Control Portal/understang-cost estimates in control.md

 ### Services

-CenturyLink Cloud offers different services for which the cost estimation can be found under the individual service page.
+CenturyLink Cloud offers different services.
+The cost estimates for these services are found on the Individual Service page.

 #### Appfog